phantomtax-ai/GamerLab/README.md

 Welcome to GamerLab, a collection of games we all love!
 Enjoy classic, up and coming, and so many more games right here on GamerLab!
 [Gamerlab](https://gamerlab.netlify.app)
 ## Details
 Please star if you fork.
-Bugs can be reported at [this form](https://docs.google.com/forms/d/e/1FAIpQLSeurvw-RTLQE7AeZkYAURFqvNZsXnOwBKGVhR-7bO_lHFGeDw/viewform?usp=dialog) or in an issue.
+Bugs can be reported at [this form](https://docs.google.com/forms/d/e/1FAIpQLSeurvw-RTLQE7AeZkYAURFqvNZsXnOwBKGVhR-7bO_lHFGeDw/viewform?usp=dialog) or in an issue.\
+Made as an unblocked game site.
+Most references to blocking will mean computer admin blocking and GoGardian.

 ## Deploy on your own
 _`package.json` has not be created yet so you cannot use Node.js and npm installation._